dejbug/dejbug.github.io/index.md

 I'm stuck with it for now.
 The syntax highlighter is fine.
 And no recompilation necessary, which was its major selling point.
 The auto hinting system I imagined can be realized after all, I reckon, with ViewEventListener https://www.sublimetext.com/docs/api_reference.html#sublime_plugin.ViewEventListener and (the somewhat under-documented) #Phantoms https://www.sublimetext.com/docs/api_reference.html#sublime.Phantom .

 And it **does** look beautiful.
-With the industrial_coding theme and the Mersi color scheme.
+With the industrial_coding theme https://packagecontrol.io/packages/industrial-coding-theme and the Mersi color scheme https://packagecontrol.io/packages/Theme%20-%20Mersi .

 # Auditing

 Remind me to go audit all the ST packages I've installed.
 Mostly themes.
 For now I've disabled Package Control's auto-upgrade feature, just because one never knows and really there is no need to update anything with the themes I have so far.
 I don't particularly enjoy people being able to push self-executing code to my machine at will.
 Such things should be run in a sandbox, WebAssembly style.

 I guess I wanted my cake and be eating it too.
-Pass the potatoes.
+Pass the potatoes please?

 	"""A perennial plant (Solanum tuberosum) in the nightshade family that was first cultivated in South America and is widely grown for its starchy edible tubers. -- https://www.wordnik.com/words/potato """